-Modern day facilities, in modern day times – seems like it has been like that forever.
+These are modern day facilities in modern day times — it seems like it has been like that forever.
 Yet Indigenous Australians may argue about the term 'modern day', because they feel that they have been excluded from many of the developments in the area.

 They may be right, and it may be as simple, yet confronting, as looking at the two different types of cinema chairs.

 New life for old seats

 National Museum conservators brought new life to some long-forgotten seats from Bowraville’s Ray-Mond Theatre.
 This movie theatre provided wooden seats for Indigenous patrons and plush seats for others.
 These two types of seats provide a striking demonstration of racial segregation.

 The seats were stored under the theatre for 40 years before being prepared for display in From Little Things Big Things Grow in 2009.
 Here, conservators share details of the conservation process through photographs and notes.

 The Bowraville theatre seats arrived at the National Museum in Canberra in various states of disassembly and decay.

 The seats were used in the Bowraville theatre until 1965, at which time they were removed and stored in the building’s basement.

 The dilapidated appearance of the seats and their components presented a challenge to conservators, who were charged with preparing them for display in the exhibition.